 The group's succession plan will be coordinated by the Mount Rogers Planning District Commission.
 There will be some amount of personal responsibility placed on individuals to notify the group members, taking it upon themselves to appoint a successor from their own agency, if possible, before their departure.
 Ideally, the departing member will have adequate time to brief the successor with tasks of the group, responsibilities that will be turned over to the successor and introduction to the focus group members.
-If the group member is unable to appoint a successor or begin succession training, the remaining group members will recruit a successor from within the agency of the departing group member, ideally within a month of the departure of the previous member.
-The remaining group members will assess the new member's experience and leadership skills, and, if necessary, reassign tasks within the group to accommodate differing skill levels.
+If the group member is unable to appoint a successor or begin succession training, the remaining group members will be charged with recruiting a successor from within the agency of the departing group member, ideally within a month of the departure of the previous member.
+The remaining group members will be charged with assessing the new member's experience and leadership skills, and, if necessary, reassigning tasks within the group to accommodate differing skill levels.
 MRPDC will help coordinate these efforts and depending on the level of assistance needed, may use its contacts to lead new member recruitment efforts.